 I would recommend going live on social media to anyone who is looking to not only increase their post engagement but also reach a wider audience.

-Nikita Thorne, Marketing Executive at Guides for Brides
+Nikita Thorne, Marketing Manager at Guides for Brides

 Do I need all the fancy equipment?

 No, generally all you need for an effective live broadcast is a smartphone or tablet, good lighting (natural light from a window is excellent), decent wifi or cellular signal and a quiet space.
 There are pieces of equipment that you can get to enhance your broadcast, but they are not necessary.
 Most mobile phone cameras are far better than laptop or desktop cameras and it’s likely that your mobile will already have all the software installed to Go Live instantly, so it’s not only easier, but the results will be better too.